siananigans/Data-mining/docs/proposal/proposal.md

 The answers the user will give for the questions will be corrected by the application and then release a score to the user.
 This web-app is supposed to help students prepare and practice for an exam.
 For the moment we are focusing on CASE 4 modules to train our data as we are most familiar with that.
-Once we feel it performs to standard we can expand to other modules.
+Once we feel it performs to standard we can expand to other modules within School of Computing.

 ### Outline